 Be cautious of providers who:

 Small businesses and startups arguably have the most to gain when they outsource digital marketing.
 They get access to a full suite of marketing experts for a fraction of the cost of hiring, freeing up the founding team to focus on product and customers.
 It levels the playing field, allowing smaller players to compete with the marketing muscle of larger corporations.
-For early stage companies, it’s a way to control costs while accessing the deep talent needed to grow.
-More than one-third of small businesses now outsource to stay competitive.
+According to Clutch’s small business survey, more than one third of small businesses now outsource to stay competitive.

-For lean startups, integrated platforms can offer a streamlined solution.
-Systems like the AgentWeb platform simplify communication with in workflow approvals on Slack and provide a central portal for visibility, reducing the management burden when you outsource digital marketing.
+For lean startups, integrated platforms offer a streamlined solution.
+Systems like AgentWeb simplify communication with in workflow approvals on Slack and provide a central portal for visibility, reducing the management burden when you outsource digital marketing.
+The platform pairs AI driven execution with a senior operator team so founders can ship weekly campaigns without hiring a full marketing department.

 1. Is it expensive to outsource digital marketing?